Ssang10/react-blog-app/README.md

 # Live Website

-Open [React Weather App](https://react-blog-app-sang.netlify.app/) to view live website.
+Open [React Blog App](https://react-blog-app-sang.netlify.app/) to view live website.

 ## Authentication

-Firebase Authentication will not work in local host.
+Firebase Authentication will not work in localhost.
 For full functionality use live website.

 # Getting Started with Create React App